alabi4good/weatherApp/README.md

 # ANGULAR WEATHER APP

 This is a weather application designed to get the current weather in your location and also that of all the cities across the globe.
-I made use of open weather API,Google Map API.
+I made use of open weather API and Google Map API.

 **TOOLS USED**